Rutledge Launches Prescription for Life in Morrilton High SchoolThu, Jan 18, 2018

-FORT SMITH – In conjunction with National Prescription Opioid and Heroin Epidemic Awareness Week, Arkansas Attorney General Leslie Rutledge today launched a first-in-the-nation education initiative called “Prescription for Life” at Fort Smith Southside High School.
-Prescription for Life features a digital platform to help high school students in the State understand the dangers of prescription drug misuse and how to prevent abuse.
+MORRILTON – Arkansas Attorney General Leslie Rutledge today continued to promote the first-in-the-nation education initiative called “Prescription for Life” at Morrilton High School.
+Prescription for Life was created by the Attorney General’s office and features a digital platform to help high school students in the State understand the dangers of prescription drug misuse and how to prevent abuse.

 Using an evidence-based public health approach, the digital course empowers high school students with the skills and knowledge they need to make safe and healthy decisions about prescription drugs.
 The course is aligned with the Centers for Disease Control’s National Health Education Standards and State academic standards.